 Excavation of a channel to 9 feet of depth to northern paddle rack area

-85,000 cubic yards of dirt will be moved- for reference, that would be 7,083 dump trucks of soil on the move if we were removing the soils from the site!
+85,000 cubic yards of dirt were moved- for reference, that would be 7,083 dump trucks of soil on the move if we were removing the soils from the site!
 Addition of 3 acres of usable land to east of Lund House, which will be retained by a nine foot block wall

 Addition of 1 acre of new usable land in paddle area for all racks and paddle sport docks on the north side of the bay; in all the marina gained 4 acres of new land

 In preparation for this work, the Frisco Bay Marina lighthouse has been moved and is being stored at the marina service area.
 Planning for a future location for the lighthouse is still underway.